Private Lending For Real Estate Investors: What You Need To Know

 Exit Strategy

-Private loans approvals are not credit score driven, which means there is typically no minimum FICO score required.
-However, a private lender may pull your credit to ensure your credit history does not show any recent bankruptcies or foreclosures.
-So if a real estate investor doesn’t have a great credit score, or no credit history in the U.S. at all, but has no major credit delinquencies and the quality of the asset is sound, a loan with a private lender would still be a good option for them.
+Private loan approvals are not credit score driven, which means there is typically no minimum FICO score required.
+However, a private mortgage lender may pull your credit to ensure your credit history does not show any recent bankruptcies or foreclosures.
+So if a real estate investor doesn’t have a great credit score, or no credit history in the U.S. at all, but their financial standing and the quality of the asset is sound, a loan with a private lender would still be a good option for them.

-The good thing about private lenders is that they often require minimal income documentation than a traditional bank.
-Instead of requesting 2 years worth of tax returns, pay stubs and W2s, a private lender may only ask for a copy of your most recent bank statement that shows enough liquidity to cover 6-12 months of interest payments.
+The good thing about private lenders is that they often require less income documentation than conventional loans from a traditional bank.
+Instead of requesting two years worth of tax returns, pay stubs, and W2s, a private lender may only ask for a copy of your most recent bank statement that shows enough liquidity and cash flow to cover 6-12 months of interest payments.

 Advantages of Private Lenders